ISO 19011 is a set of guidelines for auditing management systems. It is an international standard to help organizations perform these audits.

 • External audits (second-party and third-party audits)

-ISO 19011, which specializes in first-party and second-party audits, is targeted to individual auditors as well as larger audit teams that conduct comprehensive enterprise audits.
+ISO 19011, which specializes in first-party and second-party audits, targets individual and larger audit teams conducting comprehensive enterprise audits.

-Internal audits are conducted by the company itself.
-These internal audits generally focus on evaluating effectiveness, determining conformity, and identifying areas that could be improved.
+The company itself conducts internal audits.
+These internal audits generally focus on evaluating effectiveness, determining conformity, and identifying areas that you can improve.
 Although a company may do a first-party audit to prepare for a third-party audit, a first-party audit never results in an ISO certification.

 External audits include second-party and third-party audits.
-A second-party audit is usually performed at the request of a customer (or a company contracted to act on the customer’s behalf) on a supplier of products or services.
+A second-party audit is performed at a customer’s request (or a company contracted to act on the customer’s behalf) on a supplier of products or services.

-A third-party audit is conducted by an independent organization that has no vested or conflict of interest in the company being audited, such as those organizations that provide certification.
+An independent organization with no vested or conflict of interest in the company audited, such as those organizations that provide certification, can conduct the third-party audit.

-ISO 19011 contains three important sections pertaining to auditing management systems:
+ISO 19011 contains three important sections about auditing management systems:

 • How to manage an audit program